uhh-lt/GermEval2017-Baseline/README.md

 ## Overview

 This baseline system performs relevance classification, sentiment analysis, aspect categorization and opinion target extraction from a document.
 It was designed for the GermEval 2017 Shared Task on Aspect Based Sentiment Analysis (https://sites.google.com/view/germeval2017-absa/)
+JavaDoc documentation is available on the [documentation page](https://uhh-lt.github.io/GermEval2017-Baseline/).

 You can download the compiled project from: https://ltnas1.informatik.uni-hamburg.de:8081/owncloud/index.php/s/0dht3oSyBhTZDzL